 When people ask how I get photography clients, the first thing I tell them is my website.
 Having a beautiful website to show off your photography is really important to attract your ideal clients.
 But, it takes more than gorgeous images to make your website do its job.
 Wouldn’t it be nice to have a website that not only looks good, but actually gets seen and gets you leads?
-Your website is the face of your business online and people are online now more than ever.
-Today I want to share some very common website mistakes and how to improve your photography website so your work doesn’t get lost in the Google abyss.
+This post shares how to improve your photography website by correcting these very common mistakes.

 This post contains affiliate links.
 Read the affiliate disclosure.